White South Africans: Historical population

 Statistics for the white population in South Africa vary greatly.
 Most sources show that the white population peaked in the period between 1989 and 1995 at around 5.2 to 5.6 million.
 Up to that point, the white population largely increased due to high birth rates and immigration.
 Subsequently, between the mid-1990s and the mid-2000s, the white population decreased overall.
 However, from 2006 to 2013, the white population increased.

 Fertility rates

 Contraception among white South Africans is stable or slightly falling: 80% used contraception in 1990, and 79% used it in 1998.

-The following data shows some fertility rates recorded during South Africa's history.
-However, there are varied sources showing that the white fertility rate reached below replacement (2.1) by 1980.
-Likewise, recent studies show a range of fertility rates, ranging from 1.3 to 2.4.
-The Afrikaners tend to have a higher birthrate than that of other white people.